 Halcyon

 Halcyon is a sentimental favorite, as I mentioned at the top.
 Centrally located, it's one of the last remaining vestiges of Austin's old city center.
-As shiny glass office towers and hotels continue to grow around it, I hope Halcyon can maintain its original location.
+I hope Halcyon can maintain its original location as shiny glass office towers and hotels grow around it.

 During the day, Halcyon attracts a young, casual crowd.
 The inside is a little dark, and the music can be too loud to concentrate on work, so I prefer it for socializing.
 While they no longer offer the avocado toast with smoked salmon, which I liked, they still have enough to choose from for a quick bite.
 Their s'mores dessert is popular.

-In the evening, Halcyon transitions to a bar and lounge, with weekly live music shows and other events.
+Halcyon transitions to a bar and lounge in the evening, with weekly live music shows and other events.
 It's a great place to hang out.

 See also: Best Speakeasies in Austin